 Summer is Almost Over: Post-Sun Care For You Skin and Hair

-It seems it’s that time of the year where the nights are getting longer, the temperature is slowly easing off and we have to accept that summer is slowly coming to an end.
+It’s that time of the year again where the nights are getting longer, the temperature is slowly cooling, and we have to accept that summer is slowly coming to an end.

-But there are actually a few perks of summer being over.
+But believe it or not, there are actually a few perks of summer being over.
 Notice your hair feeling slightly… dry?
 Or your skin a little sensitive?
 That’ll be down to the sun exposure you’ve experienced over the summer months, and now is the time to reverse that damage.

-So here’s the 4 ways to repair sun damage to your skin and hair...
+So here are the 4 ways to repair sun damage to your skin and hair...

 1. Sun Screen

-Yes, really.
-The sun might not be shining quite as brightly, but you still need to wear sun screen.
-And every single day after that.
+Yes, really!
+The sun might not be shining quite as brightly, but you still need to wear sunscreen and protect yourself against UV exposure.
 To help your skin heal after summer, you need to prevent any additional damage and it will also help reverse some of the damage already done, too.

-The sun is great for giving you that glow (which can often mean you’re slacking when it comes to your skincare routine) but it’s also great at causing a build-up of dead skin cells, meaning a dull and blotchy complexion.
+The sun is great for giving you a warm, healthy glow, but it’s also great at causing a build-up of dead skin cells thanks to excess sweating, meaning a dull and blotchy complexion.

 You can exfoliate using a physical or a chemical exfoliation, and in this case we’d recommend chemical (but physical will also work).
 Use ones containing AHAs like glycolic acid, citric acid, or lactic acid.
 These will encourage your skin to produce more collagen and elastin, pushing the renewal process along and brightening your dull-looking skin.